aqtlol/cse15l-lab-reports/lab-report-2-week-3.md

 But in all seriousness we can see that I added lots of strings in my array that matched the search query `goo`

+So what is going on here?
+We are actually still using the same `handleRequest` method, however, we are accessing a different part of the if, else if, else statements.

+In the `else if` statement the method checks if the path of the url is equal to `/search` and it is.
+The url query is split and indexed at 1 to access the string arugment in the url.
+The string argument is set to the field `searchChar`.
+Now a new string array is created called `output`, this is where the strings the match our search will be added to.
+Next a for loop checks to see if each string element in `sList` contains the search string.
+If the string in `sList` contians the search string, then the string is stored into the new `output` array.
+Finally once the loop checks all of the strings in `sList`, the method returns `output` containing the strings that matched the search query.

+So what changed?
+* Well the else if statement created a new string array `output`
+* The strings in `sList` that contained the search query `goo` were stored into `output`
+* [googe, goop, goob, goober]